CameronASHiggins/SpartaTraining/REST API Fundamentals.md

 |3xx - Redirection| 301 = Moved Permanently|
 |4xx - Client Error| 404 = Not Found|
 |5xx - Server Error| 500 = Internal Server Error|

+HTTP Responses contain the response code, headers, and a body.

 Headers can also be included in http requests, things like what version of http you're using and also a body.